 SETTLEMENT AGREEMENT – The settlement reduced to a written document.

 STATUS QUO – The existing state of things; leaving the things as they are without modification or alteration.
 “Things” can be anything from visitation arrangements to property rights.

-STIPULATION - An agreement between the parties or their counsel, usually relating to maters of procedure.
+STIPULATION – An agreement between the parties or their counsel, usually relating to matters of the procedure.

 TEMPORARY MOTIONS/ORDER TO SHOW CAUSE – An application to the court for interim relief pending the final decree of divorce, legal separation, or annulment.
 Typical temporary motions include motions for temporary alimony, child support, attorneys’ fees, custody, visitation, enforcement, or modification of prior temporary orders.
 The court enters a temporary order after hearing a temporary motion.

 TESTIMONY – Statements under oath by a witness in a court hearing or deposition.

 TRIAL – A formal court hearing to decide disputed issues raised by the pleadings.